On the non-hermitian Kitaev chain: Condition for the presence of zero modes.

 \section{Condition for the presence of zero modes.}

 In this section, we determine under which conditions the model has a zero mode.
+Just as in the hermitian Kitaev chain \cite{Ki2001}, the zero modes exhibit an exponential decay away from the boundaries, and correspond to topological edge states.

 We consider arbitrary complex parameters, and work directly in the $L\rightarrow\infty$ limit.
 In finite systems, the energy of a zero mode decays exponentially with system size, but because we work in the limit $L\rightarrow\infty$, we put $\lambda = 0$ identically.
 For $\lambda = 0$, it turns out that one can obtain the solutions of the bulk equations, Eq.~\eqref{eq:bulk-gen}, explicitly

 where $x_{+,+} = 1/x_{-,-}$ and $x_{-,+} = 1/x_{+,-}$.

 We can now take linear combinations of these solutions, to satisfy the boundary equations.
 We solve the left boundary equations exactly, and demand that $|x| < 1$, so that the right boundary equations are satisfied in the thermodynamic limit.